a-l-a-z-a-r/Chemical-Mixing-Data-Synthesis/README.md

 Companies can integrate this method into their fermentation process to:
 - Accurately predict pH behavior
-- Reduce trial-and-error in R&D
+- Reduce trial-and-error in Production
 - Save costs through smarter bioprocess optimization